The dawn of digital art really began with the invention of the first computers.

 Early 2000s- Today

 Today, digital art continues to change and evolve as new technologies are developed.
-Some digital artists work with lighting systems like LEDs; others mix computers and sounds in installation.
+Some digital artists work with lighting systems like LEDs; others mix computers and sound in installation.
 Digital technology is one more medium for artists to express themselves and explore ideas.
 Many new types of media incorporate digital art including video games, music, videos, as well as interactive digital art exhibits.
-You can check out all types of digital and NFT art on NFT art marketplaces.
+A recent example would be Marco Brambilla, the contemporary artist who is the brains behind the Las Vegas Sphere lighting up the U2 concert with the mesmerising display of the King of Rock, Elvis Presley.
+It just goes to show with the right dedication and a lot of planning, the results at the end are astonishing.